w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 [![Stake on Polkadot/Kusama](https://img.youtube.com/vi/FCXC0CDhyS4/0.jpg)](https://youtu.be/FCXC0CDhyS4)

-## Setting up Stash and Controller keys
+## Setting up Stash and Controller Accounts

 Nominators are recommended to set up separate stash and controller accounts.
 Explanation and reasoning for generating distinct accounts for this purpose is elaborated in the [keys][] section of